Written by Arief Tjitra Salim, BEng (Hons), Bioengineering.

 Myopia, also known as short-sightedness or near-sightedness, is a refractive error in the eye that affects a person’s ability to focus on distant objects.
-Distance vision and visual acuity can be tested by assessing one’s ability to see objects and the letters on a vision chart held at 3 metres (or 10 feet) away.
+Distance vision and visual acuity can be tested by assessing one’s ability to see near and distant objects and the letters on a vision chart held at 3 metres (or 10 feet) away.
 Those with myopia typically see objects less than 50 centimetres away, such as books and device screens clearly.

 This type of refractive error occurs when the axial length of the eye (distance from the front to the back of eye) grows too long or the optical power of the cornea or lens is too high.
 This mismatch of the eye and its optical components causes incoming light rays to focus in front of the retina, resulting in blurry distance vision (figure 1).

 Figure 1.
 Comparison between an eye with and without myopia.

 The following sections will briefly outline the public health implications of myopia, what causes myopia, its signs and symptoms, and some insights into its management and treatment.

 Myopia currently affects approximately 1 in 3 people in the world and by the year 2050, almost 5 billion people (that’s half of the world’s population) are expected to have myopia .

 Myopia affects people of every race and gender in every country.
 In countries such as Singapore, Hong Kong, Taiwan, and South Korea, the proportion of young adults (19 – 25 years of age) who have myopia has quadrupled in the past 60 years to approximately 80 to 90%.
 Similarly, other regions such as the United States, Europe and Australia have also reported a rise in myopia, with up to 40% of people now affected .